![]() |

 Sport-specific high-intensity movements

-Cool-down: 10 minutes: Foam roll/Static stretching Regeneration: 10 to 20 minutes: Warm water immersion (97-102°F) for full body Other methods of regeneration:
+Cool-down: 10 minutes: Foam roll/Static stretching Regeneration: 10 to 20 minutes: Warm water immersion (97-102°F) for whole body Other methods of regeneration:

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: